nikkixyadav/Sales_Performance_Excel/README.md

-# Sales_Performance_ExcelThis project demonstrates end-to-end sales data analysis using Microsoft Excel.
+# Sales_Performance_Excel

+This project demonstrates end-to-end sales data analysis using Microsoft Excel.
 The dataset was cleaned, analyzed, and transformed into interactive dashboards to generate meaningful business insights.
 🔹 Project Objectives
 Analyze regional sales performance
 Identify top-performing products and salespersons